MatthewDailey/selbi-v2/README.md

 In order to make managing individual selbi instances easy, we've made some simplifications:
 - It doesn't support crash reporting.
 - It uses the develop stage deeplink urls.
+- You should only run `selbi-stripe-worker` locally for your personal stack.